numberoverzero/bloop/README.markdown

 the value is tracked as having been seen.
 When creating a diff, any value that was seen but is no longer in the object (`del obj.attr`) is added to the set of DELETE signals for update.
-Any value that was seen and is not equal to the current, or that was not seen and now has a value, is added tot he set of SET signals for update.
+Any value that was seen and is not equal to the current, or that was not seen and now has a value, is added to the set of SET signals for update.

 In this way, a small amount of overhead is added to load an object from a